SystemsApproach/5G/disaggregate.rst

     :width: 400px
     :align: center

-    Figure 5.3: Control Plane elements of the User Plane implemented as Control Applications running on an SDN Controller (e.g., ONOS).
+    Control Plane elements of the User Plane implemented as Control Applications running on an SDN Controller (e.g., ONOS).

-:ref:`Figure 5.3 <fig-onos>` shows one possible configuration, in which the underlying switches are interconnected to form a leaf-spine fabric.
-Keep in mind that the linear sequence of switches implied by :ref:`Figure 5.2 <fig-e2e-p4>` is logical, but that in no way restricts the actual hardware to the same topology.
+:numref:`Figure %s <fig-onos>` shows one possible configuration, in which the underlying switches are interconnected to form a leaf-spine fabric.
+Keep in mind that the linear sequence of switches implied by :numref:`Figure %s <fig-e2e-p4>` is logical, but that in no way restricts the actual hardware to the same topology.
 The reason we use a leaf-spine topology is related to our ultimate goal of building an edge cloud, and leaf-spine is the proto-typical structure for such cloud-based clusters.
 This means the three control applications must work in concert to implement an end-to-end path through the fabric, which in practice happens with the aid of other, fabric aware, control applications (as implied by the “…” in the Figure).
 We describe the complete picture in more detail in the next chapter, but for now, the big takeaway is that the control plane components of the 5G overlay can be realized as control applications for an SDN-based underlay.

 5.2 Multi-Cloud
 ---------------